whole-tale/wt-design-docs/users_guide/index.rst

    what_is_a_tale
    scenarios
    sign_in
-..   composing_tales
+   browse
 ..   quickstart
-..   exploring_tales
+..   run
-..   running_tales
+..   manage
-..   managing_data
+..   compose